Long-Term Care Insurance and Valvular Heart Disease

 If you have valvular heart disease, a long-term care insurance specialist will ask you the following questions to determine if you can qualify for a long-term care insurance policy and calculate your premium:

-When were you first diagnosed with valvular heart disease?
+When were you diagnosed with valvular heart disease?

-What prescriptions have you taken in the last year for valvular heart disease?
+What prescriptions have you taken in the last year for any reason?

 Request a 15-minute phone call from an LTCi specialist.
 No obligation.